Philadelphia School of Improv - MEET YOUR Instructors

 Mary Carpenter has been with ComedySportz Philadelphia since 1992, where she has worked as a performer, teacher, Education Director and Artistic Director.
 She holds degrees in theatre from Northwestern University and the London Academy of Music and Dramatic Arts.
 Her improv training began at The Second City in Chicago and continued with Mick Napier, Keith Johnstone, Joe Bill, Todd Stashwick, Jill Bernard, and Jeff Wirth.
 She has appeared in plays with Stephen Colbert, and David Schwimmer, and developed and performed in an original two-woman show with SNL alum Ana Gasteyer.
 Mary co-founded Philadelphia’s first non-profit Improvisation Company, Freefall Productions where she produced Philly’s first women’s improv ensemble 13 Skirts, as well as the fully improvised musical Choosical.
 In addition to ComedySportz Philadelphia, Mary’s improvisation experience includes City of Nutterly Love with The Second City, Dangerous Fools with Thomas Fowler, ‘Til Death Do Us Part, Wisdom Teeth and Smoochy & Me.
 Mary also works as an actress, writer and director.
 Most recent projects include directing I Love You, You're Perfect Now Change at Act II.
 She is the author of the improv guide Do or Do Not: How to Improvise Like a Jedi.

-KRISTIN FINGER has studied/performed improv since 2001 and has been a member of CSz Philadelphia since 2007, where she is currently the Artistic Director.
+KRISTIN FINGER has studied/performed improv since 2001 and has been a member of CSz Philadelphia since 2007, where she served as the the Artistic Director for 7 years.
 At CSz Philadelphia, Kristin created the hit shows Murder Manor: An Improvised Game of Clue and Murder Manor: The Golden Girls Edition.

 Her acting and improv training include the Upright Citizens Brigade Theater, Second City Chicago, CSz Worldwide, and The American Academy of Dramatic Arts in New York City.
 She has studied under Paul Scheer (The League), Seth Morris (Parks and Recreation), Jill Bernard, Jen Childs (1812 Productions), and Tara DeFrancisco.
 While in New York, Kristin performed stand-up in clubs including The Comedy Cellar and Standup NY alongside Jim Gaffigan and Dave Attell.